sezanzeb/sezanlight/readme.md

 It's usually something starting with 192.168.

-Open the file called "config" on the client:
+Open the file called "config" on the client, insert the raspberries ip like this (example):

-- for accurate results, increase lines and columns
-- for a fast response, set smoothing to 1 or 0 and increase checks_per_second
-- for a lightweight and smooth mode, set lines and columns low, smoothing to 1 and checks_per_second to 1
-- for an accurate and smooth mode, increase checks_per_second, smoothing, lines and columns (e.g. 3, 3, 10 and 150)
+raspberry_ip=192.168.1.100

 And also insert the recently figured out ip of your raspberry